 All versions of the Hyundai Palisade are powered by the same engine, a 3.8L V6 that makes 291 horsepower.
-Power is sent to the front wheels via an 8-speed automatic, though all-wheel drive is an option across the entire range and costs $1,700.
+Power is sent to the front wheels via an 8-speed automatic, though all-wheel drive is an option across the entire range.
 Acceleration isn't blindingly quick, but neither is the Palisade slow.
 It'll have no problem getting up to highway speeds reasonably quickly and never feels underpowered in any sort of normal driving.

-The Hyundai Palisade is split into three trim levels with the SE representing the base trim, the SEL covering the mid-level and the Limited at the top.
+The Hyundai Palisade is split into four trim levels with the SE representing the base trim, the SEL and Limited covering the mid-level and the Calligraphy at the top.

 Base SE trimmed Palisades come with a ton of standard features including 18-inch alloy wheels, projector beam headlights with LED daytime running lights, automatic headlights with high-beam assist, an 8-inch color touch screen housing the sound system, Android Auto and Apple CarPlay, Bluetooth hands free wireless audio streaming, a rear view monitor with parking guidance and 2nd and 3rd row HVAC vents with separate controls for the 2nd row.